 One of the things I struggled with early on was always coming up with what to do next for each child.
 They’d finish an assignment and ask me what they needed to do next (not-so-secretly hoping that I’d declare the day over).
 Being put on the spot over and over every day was exhausting.

 To deal with this, I created a shared Google Sheet to track each child’s progress.
 The sheet can be viewed and edited by all of us and lists the assignments they are expected to work through each day.
 At any point, I can look through the sheet and see what they are working on, or track what they completed on any previous day.
-It’s such a great tool that it probably deserves its own post, so stay tuned!
 It’s been a real game-changer!

 8. Use your environment